Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Existence of solution by a fixed-point method

 Moreover, it is not hard to check that, for $f\in \mathbb{D}$,

 Corresponding to the second line of \eqref{eqt:fixed-point_formulation}, we define

 where we set

 As mentioned above, this is using the second degree of freedom in the scaling property \eqref{eqt:scaling} to determine the value of $c$ in \eqref{eqt:change_variable_2} in terms of $f$.
-It will be clear in Corollary \ref{cor:G_property} below that we choose to define $c(f)$ in this way to make $\lim_{x\rightarrow0}\mtx{G}(f)'(x)/x=1$.
+It will be clear in the proof of Corollary \ref{cor:G_property} below that we choose to define $c(f)$ in this way so that $\lim_{x\rightarrow0}\mtx{G}(f)'(x)/x=1$.
 Note that $c(f)$ must be strictly positive and finite for any $f\in \mathbb{D}$.
+Next, in view of the third line of \eqref{eqt:fixed-point_formulation}, we define